 These YouTube stars have huge fan bases and their videos rack up millions and even billions of views, bringing in impressive revenue from advertising, endorsements and other business ventures.

 So just how much do YouTubers make?
-Check out some of the top YouTube earners of 2021, according to Forbes, and ways you can cash in on social media.
+Check out some of the top YouTube earners, according to Forbes, and ways you can cash in on social media.

 How Much Money Do You Make on YouTube?

 The income of YouTubers varies greatly.
 On average, YouTube’s monetization system can yield between $0.10 to $5.00 per 1,000 views.
 How much money you make on YouTube depends on your niche, audience and how many subscribers you have.